 The Merck Manual (good pocket reference on many common medical problems)

-Packed with essential information on diagnosing and treating medical disorders, this handy, compact guide was written by a team of clinicians for everyday use by medical professionals for delivery of the best care to their patients.
+Packed with essential information on diagnosing and treating medical disorders, this comprehensive guide was written by a team of medical experts.
+This book is intended for everyday use by health care professionals for delivery of the best care to their patients.

-Designed for maximum clinical utility, the new Merck Manual of Diagnosis and Therapy 19th edition makes it easy to find the right information, right when it is needed.
-It is a must-have for medical students, residents, practicing physicians, nurses, and allied health professionals.
+The new Merck Manual of Diagnosis and Therapy 20th edition is a must-have for medical students, residents, practicing physicians, nurses, and allied health professionals.

 The Mayo Clinic Family Health book (exhaustive and thorough with lots of photos)